kim3er/motioneyewiki/Installation.md

 **note 2**: If you are configuring a motionEye system that will only act as a hub for other motionEye-based cameras (i.e. no locally connected cameras and no IP cameras), you can skip installing `motion`, `ffmpeg` and `v4l-utils`.

+Choose one of the following specific install instructions.
+When you're done, you may want to come back here and read on to find out how to access the frontend or how to update your motionEye.

 * [[Install On Debian|Install-On-Debian]]
 * [[Install On Ubuntu|Install-On-Ubuntu]]
 * [[Install On Raspbian|Install-On-Raspbian]]